nicnosis/iu-courses/j360/web-syllabus.md

 ### Syllabus
 This course is rich in content and skill levels vary widely among students.
 The instructor reserves the right to amend this syllabus to better match the needs of a given class.

+### Final Grade
+The instructor reserves the right to adjust your final grade based on effort and participation.
+This is very uncommon.

 ## (Tentative) Schedule
 A given class of students can differ widely in skills and teaching needs, so schedule is subject to change.